 The first accounts should be delivered 21 months after the date of company formation.
 Subsequent annual accounts must be filed with Companies House 9 months after the end of the company’s financial year.

-Dormant companies (i.e., those which are not trading) have to file dormant accounts with Companies House.
-To ease the administrative burden placed upon directors, Quality Company Formation offers a Dormant Company Accounts Service to all UK limited companies for only £39.99 + VAT
+Dormant companies (i.e., those that are not trading) have to file dormant accounts with Companies House.
+To ease the administrative burden placed upon directors, Quality Company Formation offers a Dormant Company Accounts Service to all UK limited companies for only £49.99 + VAT